merlos/broken-links/README.md

-# Link Checker GitHub Action && command line tool
+# Broken links Checker GitHub Action && command line tool

 This tool scrapes all pages within a specified URL and checks if the destination links exist.
 It reports the original page, the text of the anchor, the destination URL, and whether the link is working or not.
 If any link does not work, the tool exits with an error code.
 It also provides a summary of the analysis.